Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 - Can be added for different plans and buckets in any of the Teams Channels.

     <img src="images/Configuration-Tab.gif">

+### Note: ###
+To add a Planner Timeline app to Teams channel the Teams M365 Group must have a Plan assigned to the Group.
+To add a Plan, use the Planner App (tab) to create a new Plan for to the M365 Group in it's configuration dialog.
+You will be unable to add the Planner Timeline App to the channel without a M365 Group Panner.

 ## How to Deploy Azure